Chicago Personal Injury Attorneys

 - Your attorney understands the legal process – The average person is unfamiliar with the legal procedures involved in a personal injury claim.
 Your lawyer, on the other hand, is well versed in handling this type of claim.
 Your attorney will strategize for you.

 - Your lawyer knows the correct legal documents to file, the proper way to complete forms, and how to combat the legal technicalities that insurance companies use to disprove or undermine your claim.

 - Your lawyer knows the value of your claim – Many nuances go into valuing a claim, such as the strength of the liability portion of your case as well as the nature and extent of your injuries and future medical needs.
 Your attorney will consider all the important factors of your particular case to advise you as to the reasonable value of your claim.

 - Your attorney isn’t afraid of a trial – If all settlement attempts fail, your lawyer will take your case to a jury.
 Having your lawyer represent you in court shows the insurance firms that you are serious about getting the right amount of compensation.

 If you need a law firm that can give your personal injury claim a high chance of success, come to Taxman, Pollock, Murray & Bekkerman, LLC.
-We handle all kinds of personal injury cases, including auto accidents, trucking accidents, nursing homes, medical malpractice, premises liability, product liability, civil rights, and class action cases.
+Our team handles all kinds of personal injury cases, including auto accidents, truck accidents, motorcycle accidents, nursing home abuse or injuries, medical malpractice, premises liability, product liability, civil rights, and class action cases.

 When we take on your case, we use a new-age modern approach and technology to help you obtain the maximum value for your claim.
 Additionally, our experienced attorneys have represented thousands of injured clients and obtained numerous substantial and record settlements and verdicts in the Chicago area.